 The regions with the most hot work fires in 2022/23 revealed

 Due to the presence of flames and sparks, hot work can be hazardous.
 This type of work is carried out mainly in construction and poses an increased risk of fires due to extreme temperatures and open flames.
+It’s a legal requirement for anyone in industrial work that involves the application of heat, so those employees will need to undertake hot works passport training in order to obtain a hot works permit.

-With hot work being such a fire risk, it leads to the question, how many fires take place in the construction industry each year and how many are caused by this type of work?
+With hot work being such a fire risk, it leads to the question, how many fires take place in the construction industry each year, and how many are caused by this type of work?

-To find out more, we at CE Safety carried out an investigation into the number of fires in construction, how many were caused by hot work and how each UK region compared.
+To find out more, we at CE Safety carried out an investigation into the number of fires in construction, how many were caused by hot work, and how each UK region compared.
 This is the third time we’ve completed this study, in the past we’ve also examined data from 2019 and 2021.

 Overall data retrieved from fire and rescue services

-259 Fires related to Construction in 2022/23
+259 Fires Related to Construction in 2022/23

 Firstly, let’s examine the overall data collected from each fire and rescue service.
 In total, there were 259 fires related to construction in 2022/23.
 Of these 259 fires, the data revealed that 79 fires were caused by hot works.